dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 .. image:: /figures/dpf3_bad_unindexed.png

 At this point we should definitely heed the warnings and try to figure out what happened and how to fix it.
-However, unfortunately the careless user could go ahead and integrate with this model.
+However, unfortunately a careless user could go ahead and integrate with this model.
 Let's see what happens if we try to refine compatible Bravais lattices::